 President and CEO

 The cuts in funding by the State of Connecticut, coupled with a difficult economy that has impacted many current and potential private donors continues to offer significant challenges to The Kennedy Center.
-And in spite of these challenges The Kennedy Center not only continues to provide superior service to its consumers, but regularly introduces new programs to respond to the practical life needs of the community it serves.
-In 2011, The Kennedy Center was awarded two new group homes from the State of Connecticut.
-Additionally, requests from the community led to the newly established Autism Project for children and young adults and The Norma F. Pfriem Foundation Alzheimer’s Center for individuals with Down syndrome and Alzheimer’s disease.
+In spite of these challenges The Kennedy Center not only continues to provide superior service to its consumers, but regularly introduces new programs to respond to the practical life needs of the community it serves.

 My daughter Alison is a consumer of The Kennedy Center.
 Ali is 33 years old and was placed in a supported employment position through The Kennedy Center.
 As a result she is a housekeeper at Stern Village, an assisted living facility in Trumbull, CT.
 She has been there for 5 years and enjoys her interactions with the residents.
 It has taught her the discipline required to hold a job while increasing her tolerance of elderly people who often require assistance and patience.
 Ali’s job coach picks her up each morning, transports her to work and brings her home at the end of her day.
 Her coach serves as a mentor and a friend offering valuable advice on how to improve her performance.
 Additionally, Ali attends many social events with her friends at The Kennedy Center’s “Drop In” that is held every week.
 The Kennedy Center has made a huge different in Ali’s life and has positively affected our family in ways we never imagined.